Will Smith Bungee Jumping Photo Shows Him Morphing Into Uncle Phil

 The uncanny photo resemblance between Will and James was first documented by Buzzfeed.

 If nothing else, Will Smith’s bungee jumping stunt — which came replete with Uncle Phil’s signature toothy grin — served as a perfect example of how time leaves no-one behind.
-Smith, after all, is now older than Avery was when he first began portraying Uncle Phil in 1990.
+Smith, after all, is now older than Avery was when he began portraying Uncle Phil in 1990.

 The program, when it debuted on NBC, was a popular comedy that served as a natural extension of Smith’s 1980s hip-hop career.